Find a job in Finland

 Be active.
 Maintain your skills, follow the events and news of your own field, participate in further training and develop your previous competence.

 Maintain and expand your network.
 Even short employment or practical training can help you expand your network.
 Visit professional events of your own field, engage in voluntary work or apply for mentoring activities.
 Bear in mind that voluntary work may affect your unemployment benefit.
+You can do voluntary work at organisations, for example.
+Usually, it is not possible to do voluntary work in companies.
+You should be paid if you work in a company.

 Read more about voluntary work on the InfoFinland web page Voluntary work.